SyntaxeQL/syntaxe/README.md

 Logical operators do not cause the data to mutate, and they only return the data if the condition(s) created by the operator(s) is/are met.

 _The data queried by logical operators can be the original value data, or the mutated result of surgical operators._

+> [!IMPORTANT]
+> Logical operators, however and wherever they are used, DETERMINE IF THE VALUE IS RETURNED.
+>
+> The `mode` logical operator can be set to `or` | `and`, which determines the behavior of the query (how the query is processed).
+>
+> An `and` will require all logical expressions to evaluate to true for the value to be returned.
+>
+> An `or` will require at least one logical expression to evaluate to true for the value to be returned.
+>
+>
+> NOTE: When dealing with an array of objects, the `mode` operator can be applied to the object schema itself, or to any of the properties within the object.

 <table>
 <tr>